 Killer on the Catwalk

 "Hostile Makeover" is the second movie to be adapted from Ellen Byerrum's series of books "Crime of Fashion" but the first one I've watched.
-I'm not sure I will be watching anymore because honestly they are not my sort of thing although I am sure there will be those who love it.
+I'm not sure I will be watching anymore because honestly they are not my sort of thing, although I am sure there will be those who love it.
 I can say that because "Hostile Makeover" feels like "Ugly Betty", it has that style, energy and characters with the exception of no camp guy.
 The only difference is that the central character is a fashion reporter with a habit of turning detective to solve crimes with the help of her friends.

-So "Hostile Makeover" is the second movie to be adapted from Ellen Byerrum's series of books "Crime of Fashion", and as of writing there have been only two movies.
-The good thing is that if you haven't watched the first movie "Killer Hair" you won't be any worse off because everything about the movie is simple.
+Now the good thing about "Hostile Makeover" is that if you haven't watched the first movie, "Killer Hair", you won't be any worse off because everything about the movie is simple.
 In fact everything is spoon-fed so when we meet someone who is close to Lacey we learn their name, profession and connection in a very forced manner.
 It is bad but it also means that you are not going to be confused if you haven't watched the first movie.

 What this all boils down to is that "Hostile Makeover" is basically "Ugly Betty" in style and humour.
 It means that unless you like the TV series you are going to end up watching this made for TV movie and find it a vacuous ordeal.